 Here I will detail my experiences fly fishing, I'll reach back in my history, but I will mostly detail what I'm doing now and what I look forward to.

-The fact is, I am a tenkara & fly fisher but I prefer tenkara.
+The fact is, I am a fly fisher with a specialty in Japanese tenkara.

 --------------------

-ISage 356 LL is my dry fly rod for small streams.
+A Sage 356 LL is my favorite dry fly rod for small streams.
 I started using one in the mid 90's and at five foot six inches, it casts under the first limbs of trees that line the stream.
 Extremely accurate, I am able to cast ten to fourty feet with ease.
 I usually built my rods from a blank.
-I will detail my return to this rod twenty five years later.
+I will detail my return to this rod twenty five years later as I purchased a gently used one and replaced the reel seat to one more of my liking.

-I also have a Winston Pure 6'6" 3-weight that I use as my primary small stream rod.
+I just purchased a Winston Pure 6'6" 3-weight that I use as my primary small stream rod.
 It is magically sweet, accurate and aesthetic.
 I will definitely improve my game with this rod.

 I use knotless tapered leaders terminated with Stonfo tippet rings.